c0stya/game-of-life-convolution/README.md

 # game-of-life-convolution

-One way to implement the Game of Life or why I don't like OOP
+*Two ways to implement the Game of Life or why I don't like OOP*

 I started my career writing Smalltalk programs.
 It is a language with the purest object-oriented style.
 Everything is an object and objects communitcate by sending messages.
 I strongly believed it was a proper way to represent the reality.
 Later I have changed my mind dramatically.
 Now I think the proper way of writing code is to keep it minimalistic and practical.